My Cat Smells Bad—What Can I Do?

 If your cat normally kept him or herself clean but suddenly develops an odor or poor grooming habits, it may be time to take them to the vet or give them a little extra boost to keep them fresh.

-The common reasons a cat may develop odors include:
+There are five common reasons a cat may develop odors, which include:

 - Mouth Issues